Rappsilber-Laboratory/xiRT/README.md

 - xirt_hSAX

 ### config file
 To adapt the xiRT parameters a yaml config file needs to be prepared.
+The configuration file is used to determine network parameters (number of neurons, layers, regularization) but also for the definition of the prediction task (classification, regression, ordered regression).
+Depending on the decoding of the target variable the output layers need to be adapted.
+For standard RP prediction, regression is essentially the only viable option.
+For SCX/hSAX (general classification) prediction the prediction task can be formulated as classification, regression or ordered regression.
+For the usage of regression for fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction (raw fraction numbers are possible too).

 ### Installation & Usage
 To install xiRT a pip package is under development.
 Future release can be installed via: